-explanations (a) Product support documentation provided to end-users shall be made available in alternate formats upon request, at no additional charge Supports with exceptions.
-Support documentation is available in electronic format only.
-It can either be accessed on-line, or could get downloaded from the Autodesk website at no additional charge. (b) End-users shall have access to a description of the accessibility and compatibility features of products in alternate formats or alternate methods upon request, at no additional charge.
-Supports with exceptions.
-This document is posted on the Autodesk website at http://www.autodesk.com .
+Criteria Supporting Features Remarks and explanations (a) Product support documentation provided to end-users shall be made available in alternate formats upon request, at no additional charge Supports with exceptions Support documentation is available within the product itself, in the Wiki Help area.
+Videos with sound are available for selected tasks.
+The information in the videos is generally available in text.
+Printed manuals are not available. (b) End-users shall have access to a description of the accessibility and compatibility features of products in alternate formats or alternate methods upon request, at no additional charge.
+Supports This document is posted on the Autodesk website at hppt://www.autodesk.com .
 Search for "Section 508". (c) Support services for products shall accommodate the communication needs of end-users with disabilities.
-Supports.
-Support services options are available via webpage, e-mail, fax, or phone.
+Supports Support services options are available via webpage, e-mail, fax, or phone.
 Direct, in-person support is available through resellers.